WR117H/WiFiDucky/README.md

 <!-- About the Project -->
 ## :star2: About the Project
-In this project, I build a 2.4GHz scanner/jammer/Channel Analyzer using the nRF24L01.
+In this project, we're gonna make a badusb but with esp32

 <!-- Pictures -->